HodayaRabinovich/deepLearningProject/README.md

 ## Augmentation
 From now on we focused on ResNet18.
-In attempt to improve the results we add augmentation and trained the last FC layer again.
+In attempt to improve the results we added augmentation and trained the last FC layer again.

 |                     | ResNet18  | ResNet18 with aug |
 | -------------       |:---------:| -----------------:|